Popular Sea of Cortez cruise ships Explore all cruise ships

 Known for its diverse marine life and volcanic landscapes, some top things to do and see on a Sea of Cortez small ship cruise include:

 Loreto Bay Marine Park - With its many sparkling shades of blue, the UNESCO-listed Loreto Bay National Marine Park is like a dream come true for many.
-A highlight of a Mexico cruise, the protected area is home to abundant wildlife and a plethora of awesome views.
+A highlight of a Mexico cruise, the protected area is home to abundant wildlife and many incredible views.
 Enjoy kayaking here.

 Bahia Agua Verde - A top spot for fishing and other sporting activities, experience something different with a mule ride into the arroyos with local rancheros.
 Learn about the local way of life of a Mexican cowboy.